Clipper (programming language): Market penetration

 Nantucket sold well in Western markets.
 Also, in November 1991, the New York Times reported the company's success in "painstakingly convincing Soviet software developers that buying is preferable to pirating".
 According to the article, Clipper had sold 2,000 copies in the Soviet Union (compared to 250,000 worldwide).

 Decline

 In the early 1990s, under new ownership, Clipper failed to transition from DOS to Windows.
 As a result, almost no new commercial applications were written in Clipper after 1995.

 By then, the "classically trained programmer" commonly used strong typing, in contrast to the original dBASE language.
-An evolution of Clipper, named VO, added strong typing but made it optional, to remain compatible with existing code.
+An evolution of Clipper, named Visual Objects, added strong typing but made it optional, to remain compatible with existing code.
 Four of the more important languages that took over from Clipper were Visual Basic, Microsoft Access, Delphi, and Powerbuilder.
 All provided strong typing.

 Revival by third-parties

 The Clipper language is being actively implemented and extended by multiple organizations/vendors, like XBase++ from Alaska Software and FlagShip, and free (GPL-licensed) projects like Harbour and xHarbour.